 If your parent was also born in Australia on/after 20 August 1986, you will need to provide their full birth certificate issued by RBDM plus a grandparent's Australian birth certificate issued by an Australian RBDM or their Australian citizenship certificate.

-If you were born in Australia on/after 20 August 1986 and one of your parents was an Australian permanent resident, you can provide an Evidence of Australian Citizenship with a citizenship certificate issued by the Department of Immigration and Border Protection (DIBP).
+If you were born in Australia on/after 20 August 1986 and one of your parents was an Australian permanent resident, you can provide an Evidence of Australian Citizenship with a citizenship certificate issued by the Department of Home Affairs.
 You will be required to complete an Application for Evidence of Australian Citizenship form - Form 119.
-The form can be downloaded at www.border.gov.au.
+The form can be downloaded at https://www.homeaffairs.gov.au/ .

 As of 1 April 2016, you no longer will be able to provide one of your parent's foreign passport with their Australian permanent residency visa.
-It is an Australian requirement that you now present an Evidence of Australian Citizenship certificate issued by the Department of Immigration and Border Protection (DIBP).
+It is an Australian requirement that you now present an Evidence of Australian Citizenship certificate issued by the Department of Home Affairs.

 For further information to confirm your Australian citizenship, please click here

 Note: Children born of Australian citizens outside Australia, must acquire Australian citizenship by descent before applying for a passport.
 You cannot lodge a passport application at the same time as a citizenship application.
-For further information on becoming an Australian citizen by descent, please check the Department of Immigration and Border Protection (DIBP) at www.border.gov.au.
+For further information on becoming an Australian citizen by descent, please check the Department of Home Affairs at https://www.homeaffairs.gov.au/.

 for applicants born overseas

 If you were born overseas, you will also need to provide your foreign birth certificate.
 Documents in Arabic should be translated into English by a sworn translator registered with the Syndicate of Sworn Translators.
 (If the sworn translator were not registered in the Syndicate of Sworn Translators, the document would then needs to be authenticated by the Ministry of Foreign Affairs and Emigrants in order to be accepted by the Embassy).